MarioMingarro/ClimaRep/README.md

 ## Overview

 The `ClimaRep` package offers tools to analyze the climate representativeness of defined areas, assessing current conditions and evaluating how they are projected to change under future climate change scenarios.
-Using spatial data, including climatic raster layers, the input area polygons, and a defined study area polygon, the package quantifies this representativeness and analyzes its transformation.
+Using spatial data, including climatic raster layers, the input area polygons, and a climatic space defined by the polygon of the study area, the package quantifies this representativeness and analyzes its transformation.

 Key features include:
-* Filtering climatic variables to reduce multicollinearity (`vif_filter`).
+* Filtering raster climatic variables to reduce multicollinearity (`vif_filter`).
-* Estimating current environmental representativeness (`mh_rep`).
+* Estimating current climate representativeness (`mh_rep`).
-* Estimating changes in environmental representativeness under future climate projections (`mh_rep_ch`).
+* Estimating changes in climate representativeness under future climate projections (`mh_rep_ch`).
-* Estimating environmental representativeness overlay (`mh_overlay`).
+* Estimating climate representativeness overlay (`mh_overlay`).

 ## Installation